The Promise of Capitalism Has Failed But You Can Still Win

 If you believe it makes a sound, then it does.
 Simple!
 Belief is everything.

 Our actions as a society suggest an overwhelming belief in capitalism.
-We work to generate income and falsely believe in the almighty dollar (in The United States).
+We work to generate income and falsely believe in the almighty dollar (in the United States).
 Money is still king around the world.

 Did you knowingly subscribe to the philosophy, or did you succumb to the popular thinking of the masses?